 Address: Kalkkiuunintie 8 or 12, Vantaa.

 How to get there: You can get to Sipoonkorpi easily by car, by bicycle or by public transport.
-As there is limited parking in the area and plentiful buses to go multiple locations at Sipoonkorpi National park, we recommend you use public transport.
+The parking is very limited parking in the area.
+A lot of buses to go multiple locations at Sipoonkorpi National park, so we recommend you use public transport.

 - Car: There are many possible areas where cars can be parked but parking space is very limited.